gio54321/hoare-logic-prover/README.md

 ```
 $ pip install lark-parser
 ```
-then run the interpreter on a file just do
+then to run the interpreter on a file just do
 ```
 $ python interpreter.py myprogram.lpp
 ```